Skip to main content

 🧠 Real-World Notes

-• The biggest advantage of the RLC-843A is not just the dome housing — it is the ability to frame the scene more intentionally
+• The key advantage of the RLC-843A is controlled framing, not just the dome form factor

-• Better framing often produces more useful evidence than simply using the widest possible view
+• Better framing often produces more useful evidence than wider coverage

 • Tuning should follow the scene objective, not generic defaults